AidaAmini/DyGIE-MECHANIC/README.md

 The default number of training samples is set to 30.
 For more traning option please use --h command.

-### Running prediction for models trained with Allentune --Done
+### Running prediction for models trained with Allentune
 You can use the script provided in this library to predict the relation for all the runs saved in a directory for development set and specify a best training index for predicting over test set once you find the best training parameters.
 To run the prediction for development set over all the trained models you can run :
 ```bash